Villa Holidays on Kefalonia and Ithaca

 One of the most photographed beaches in the world.

-Surrounded by high rocky white cliffs, with a small cave at its southern end, the semi-circular coarse sand and pebbly beach is situated in a spectacular setting.
+High rocky white cliffs surround the crescent-shaped beach.
+There is a small cave at its southern end, while the beach is pebbly and difficult to walk on.
 There are deep shelves of sand and stone, so one must enter and leave the water with caution, due to the strong undercurrents.

 Walking on the hot pebbles is not easy in bare feet, so sensible footwear is advisable for swimming in.